 You will want to make at least a few connections with like-minded individuals, and even mentors if possible.
-When I went to borrow a Pascal book from a CS teacher at my old school, he was super-friendly and open to the idea of helping me with any problems I might have.
+When I went to borrow a Pascal book from a CS teacher at my old school, he was super friendly and open to the idea of helping me with any problems I might have.
 Consider a similar route, either by finding a local community or by finding other developers in online communities.
-It’s much easier to learn when someone points a finger to where you need to look.
+It’s much easier to learn when someone points a finger at where you need to look.

 Avoid learning everything.

 If you would like to learn more, read this post by Ali Spittel where she’s sharing more than 25 tips for new developers.

 What are you waiting for?
 Get out there and start learning!
 Make sure you check back on this guide to front-end development every few months for new updates and tips.